How Long Should I Stay On Naltrexone?

 Published: Jul 28, 2025

-Naltrexone is a medication that can help people drink less or quit drinking completely.
+Naltrexone is a medication that helps people drink less or quit drinking completely.
 It is one of the most effective tools available to help people recover from alcohol use disorder.
 But how long should patients continue using the medication?

 In general, doctors recommend taking naltrexone for at least one year if it is helping.
 They also recommend giving it at least three months to see if it works for you.